 Elizabeth first began working for the Historical Society as a guest curator for “A Walk Down the Aisle,” wedding gown exhibition at the Kentlands Mansion in February 2015.
 She received her MA in the History of Decorative Arts from the Smithsonian-GMU, with a concentration in American Textiles, and minor in Twentieth Century American Furniture.
 Lay has a long history in textiles which includes a license agreement with the Victoria and Albert Museum for textile design and internships with Hillwood Estate, Museum and Gardens, the U.S Department of State Diplomatic Reception Rooms, and the Fashion Museum in Bath, UK.
-Beginning in October 2015, she will be an instructor at The Smithsonian Associates.
+She is also an instructor at The Smithsonian Associates.
 Elizabeth combines her curatorial experience with 10 years in arts management which included her time as the Executive Director for the City of Gaithersburg Council for the Arts.

 Laura Riese, Museum Shop and Office Manager

 Laura joined Montgomery History as the Museum Shop and Office Manager in May of 2015.
 With 11 plus years in office management and accounting in the insurance industry and team management volunteer experience at Thomas Sprigg Wootton High School, Laura was ready for the challenge of nonprofit management at the Historical Society.
 She received her Bachelor’s degree in Political Science at Tufts University and Master’s in Health Services Administration at George Washington University.
 Laura has been a part of Montgomery County events and culture since 1990 where she met her husband working with the Rockville Jaycees and Hometown Holidays.